Cyril-Meyer/DeepSCEM/README.md

 * `--add-sample <filename> <name> <image> [<label1> <label2> ...]`
   Add a sample from image and labels to an existing dataset.

+You can use the same arguments multiple times (excepting train), for example, you can create 3 dataset calling 3 times `--create-dataset` in the same row.
+Whatever the number of arguments and their placement in the command line call, they will always be evaluated in the order defined by the list of arguments above.

 #### Examples
 * Create an empty dataset `I3_EXAMPLE.hdf5` with name **I3** and requiring **2** labels per sample
   * `--create-dataset I3_EXAMPLE.hdf5 I3 2`